Christmas will be here before we know it, so I wanted to put together a Christmas bucket list that we can do together as a family.

 - The Best Christmas Pageant Ever for kids under 12

-- Star Wars A Sith Family Christmas is the one Freddie will be reading!
+- Star Wars A Sith Family Christmas is the one we will be reading!

 We tend to watch EVERY Christmas movie Netflix has to offer, and this year will be no exception.
 But my personal favorites are Elf and Christmas with the Kranks!